 Acta Neurobiologiae Experimentalis (ANE) publishes original brain research papers.
 The language of the journal is English in the American spelling and usage.

 ANE accepts both research papers and review articles.

-ANE does not accept case studies; articles with the relevance to the clinical practice only; theoretical articles; phytopharmaceutical studies using crude extracts and/or with unknown concentration of active ingredients; large scale (transcriptomic, proteomic, metabolomic etc..) bioinformatic analyses without experimental validation or computational validation on independent datasets.
+ANE does not accept case studies; articles with relevance to the clinical practice only; theoretical articles; phytopharmaceutical studies using crude extracts and/or with unknown concentration of active ingredients; large-scale (transcriptomic, proteomic, metabolomic, etc..) bioinformatic analyses without experimental validation or computational validation on independent datasets.
 Technical communications will be processed only exceptionally if they make a significant improvement to current methods.

-An article should be submitted on-line only at webpage: www.ane.pl.
+An article should be submitted online only at the webpage: www.ane.pl.
 It should be submitted as separate files: (i) cover letter, (ii) text with tables and figure captions in Word or RTF, and (iii) figures.

 Please do not import any graphics or tables into the text file!